Nutanix-APJ/NHT/tools_vms/windows_tools_vm.rst

 Overview
 +++++++++

-This Windows Server 2012 R2 image comes pre-installed with a number of tools, including:

-- Microsoft Remote Server Administration Tools (RSAT)
-- PuTTY, CyberDuck, WinSCP
-- Sublime Text 3, Visual Studio Code
-- OpenOffice
-- Python
-- pgAdmin
-- Chocolatey Package Manager

-Deploy this VM on your assigned cluster if directed to do so as part of **Lab Setup**.
+Deploy this Windows 10 VM on your assigned cluster if directed to do so as part of **Lab Setup**.

 .. raw:: html